robehickman/decentralised_microblogging_system/readme.txt

 --  A node running behind a NAT router cannot follow users on a node on
     the internet and vice/versa.

---  The communication protocol is digitally signed to provide inter-node
-    user authentication.
-However it does not prevent replay attacks or message spoofing.

-    To gain this type of protection, as well as over-the-wire encryption the message stream can be exposed over TLS(SSL).

 === Test suite ===